spiceai/spiceai/README.md

 | `duckdb`   | Embedded [DuckDB](https://docs.spiceai.org/data-accelerators/duckdb)                                          | Alpha  | `memory`, `file` |
 | `sqlite`   | Embedded [SQLite](https://docs.spiceai.org/data-accelerators/sqlite)                                          | Alpha  | `memory`, `file` |
 | `postgres` | Attached [PostgreSQL](https://github.com/spiceai/quickstarts/tree/trunk/postgres#postgresql-data-accelerator) | Alpha  | `file`           |

-### Intelligent Applications

-Spice enables developers to build both data _and_ AI-driven applications by co-locating data _and_ ML models with applications.
-Read more about the vision to enable the development of [intelligent AI-driven applications](https://docs.spiceai.org/intelligent-applications).

 ⚠️ **DEVELOPER PREVIEW** Spice is under active **alpha** stage development and is not intended to be used in production until its **1.0-stable** release.
 If you are interested in running Spice in production, please get in touch so we can support you (See Connect with us below).